I may have ruined my life and it’s Bill Murray’s fault.

 The hero then goes out into the world where- by engaging in battles and trials, he gains wisdom.
 Ultimately, she or he returns home to his society bearing hard earned gifts and wisdom which benefit the society.

-To Campbell, the cricket is a hero, not a slacker as to Maugham as well: “You see, money to you means freedom; to me it means bondage.”
+To Campbell, the cricket is a hero, not a slacker.
+Maugham agrees as well: “You see, money to you means freedom; to me it means bondage,” his protagonist in Razor’s Edge explains.

-But of all the crickets I have ever met- for whatever reason- none have suckered me as badly as Bill Murray’s portrayal of Larry Darrell in The Razor’s Edge.
+Of all the crickets I have ever met- and for whatever reason- none have suckered me as badly as Bill Murray’s portrayal of Larry Darrell in The Razor’s Edge.
 I have seen both movies and read the novel.
 For whatever reason, the 1984 movie and Murray’s performance live in my head.

 Because here’s the problem.
-Early on in your life you’re going to make the choice to be an ant or a cricket- either consciously or by default or through inertia and apathy.
+Early on in your life you’re going to make the choice to be an ant or a cricket- either consciously or by default; either through inertia and apathy.
 What no one will tell you though is that there comes a point in time- far sooner than you will appreciate- when you can no longer go back.

 And so I have gone, for years, for decades, happy to be a cricket.
 And winter now approaches.